mahamtaj29/Chatbot_for_BearIT/README.md

 BearBot is a React-based chat application featuring a chatbot that provides information about various topics such as About Us, Courses, and FAQs.
 The application uses a typewriter effect for messages and includes Tailwind CSS for styling.
 This project also integrates with an API to fetch bot responses.

-Check out the live demo on Vercel: [BearBot for BearIT](https://chatbot-for-bear-it-maham-tajs-projects.vercel.app/)

 ## Table of Contents